dyninst/dyninst/docs/proccontrol/overview.rst

    callback).

-7. The registering of our callback in step 3 did not actually trigger any calls to the callback function—the target process was created in a stopped state and has not yet been able to create any threads.
+7. The registering of our callback in step 3 did not actually trigger any calls to the callback function-the target process was created in a stopped state and has not yet been able to create any threads.
 We tell ProcControlAPI to continue the target process in this step, which allows it to execute and possibly start generating new events.